Cxsulah-code/Cxsulah-code/README.md

 - 💞️ I’m looking to collaborate on making the world a better place of peaceful science and technology.
 - 📫 How to reach me ... calisxtalis@gmail.com
 - 😄 Pronouns: He, Engineer
-- ⚡ Fun fact: science is everything but not GOD
+- ⚡ Fun fact: science is not everything but GOD is everything😇💯
 - Science ends but GOD does not end🤓💯

 <!---